 Interfacing with the directory structure or other external identifiers on a system on which software executes is very common.
 Differences in the conventions used by operating systems can result in significant changes in behaviour when the same program is executed under different operating systems.
 For instance, the directory structure, permissible characters, case sensitivity, and so forth can vary among operating systems and even among variations of the same operating system.
-For example, Microsoft prohibits “/?:&\*”<>|#%”; but UNIXTM-based operating systems allow any character except for the reserved character "/" to be used in a filename.
+For example, Microsoft WindowsTM prohibits “/?:&\*” < > |#%”; but UNIXTM-based operating systems allow any character except for the reserved character "/" to be used in a filename.

 Some operating systems are case sensitive while others are not.
 On non-case sensitive operating systems, depending on the software being used, the same filename can be displayed, as filename, Filename or FILENAME and all would refer to the same file.